-7 TV Moments That Turned Out to Be All Just a Dream
+7 TV Moments That Were All Just a Dream

 As wonderful as that would be, it's obviously not possible.
 Unlike in real life, though, it's totally plausible on TV.
 In fact, “all just a dream" is a common plot twist on television programs and has been used dozens of times to depict beloved characters in very unlikely circumstances.

 Yep, we've all seen episodes of our favorite long-running television series that don't seem quite right on the surface.
 Maybe a well-established character acts strangely or events that seem too radical for the series' established storytelling style occur.

 Then, right before the episode ends, one of the characters wakes up and realizes everything that took place over the course of the episode—or in some cases an entire series—didn't actually happen.

 Let's take a look back at some of the most memorable moments on TV when major events turned out to be “all just a dream."

 The premise of the classic television sitcom I Dream of Jeannie (1965-1970) centered on the astronaut Tony Nelson (Larry Hagman), who discovered a bottle containing a beautiful genie (Barbara Eden).
 Jeannie serves all his needs, though she often causes headaches for Tony, who tries to keep her powers secret.

 One of the main running jokes of the series is how a military psychiatrist, Dr. Bellows (Hayden Rourke), believes Tony is hiding something but is never able to prove it.
 The plots of many episodes of the series focused on Tony having to explain to Dr. Bellows the miraculous circumstances that frequently happen in his life.